mozilla/wikimo_content/README.md

 # Wikimo Git documentation

 This repository stores  documentation for https://wiki.mozilla.org/ and in particular the https://wiki.mozilla.org/Security pages.
-It is possible to both pull existing pages, or changes in made to pages directly back to Git as well as commit changes to Git first then push them to the wiki.
-In any case, the Git repository has authority and for pages tracked here, it is highly recommended to ensure that your changes are sent via a pull-request.
+It is possible to both pull existing pages, or changes made to pages directly back to Git as well as commit changes to Git first then push them to the wiki.
+In any case, the Git repository has authority and, for pages tracked here, it is highly recommended to ensure that your changes are sent via a pull-request.

 Please do not change the main repository directly (i.e always fork and send a pull-request, get at least one